-Managing Disk space
+Managing Disk Space

 Managing disk space on your development machine/server can be pretty annoying if you don't know where to start.
 In this article I've compiled some important places to check, especially if your environment includes Docker, Python or Node.
+I'll be focusing mostly on macOS and Linux, but similar commands are also applicable for Windows.

 Useful commands